Joey Gallo Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 72 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- The right-hander last appeared on Monday against the Tampa Bay Rays, when he threw 6 1/3 innings, allowing two earned runs while giving up seven hits.
+- The righty last appeared on Tuesday against the Tampa Bay Rays, when he tossed seven innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.